-Our business is adversely affected by low oil and gas prices, which occur in a cyclical oil and gas industry.
+Our business is adversely affected by low oil and gas prices, which occur in a cyclical oil and gas market that is currently experiencing significant volatility.

-Our services are substantially dependent upon the condition of the oil and gas industry, and in particular, the willingness of oil and gas companies to make capital and other expenditures for offshore exploration, development, drilling and production operations.
-Although our services are used for other operations during the entire life cycle of a well, when industry conditions are unfavorable such as the current environment, oil and gas companies will likely continue to reduce their budgets for expenditures on all types of operations, and will defer certain activities to the extent possible.
-The levels of both capital and operating expenditures generally depend on the prevailing view of future oil and gas prices, which is influenced by numerous factors, including:
+Our services are substantially dependent upon the condition of the oil and gas market, and in particular, the willingness of oil and gas companies to make capital and other expenditures for offshore exploration, development, drilling and production operations.
+Although our services are used for other operations during the entire lifecycle of a well, when industry conditions are unfavorable such as the current environment, oil and gas companies will likely continue to reduce their budgets for expenditures on all types of operations, and will defer certain activities to the extent possible.